kaayce/fetch-fe/README.md

 - User can filter by breed and age
 - User can select favourite dogs
 - Users can get a match from their favourite dogs

-## Limitations

-### Issue with the API for "/locations/search"

-- The API documentation specifies the request body as `LocationSearchParams`, but the API actually expects an array of zip codes instead.
-- Whenever I expect to pass a record in the request body it fails, it seems the API instead expects an array instead.

-### Issue with 3rd party cookies

-- In production, browsers with strict cookie policies may prevent cookies from being set.
-- To address this issue, you can:
-  - Adjust settings to allow third-party cookies.